Trinity House Pilot Station: Shutdown and demolition

-Due to technological advances in fast launches, radar and communications, the Trinity House pilot station closed in September 1988.
-The building was later declared structurally unsound and beyond repair.
-Demolition took place in 2014.
+The Pilotage Act was introduced in 1987, transferring the district pilotage responsibilities of Trinity House to local harbour authorities.
+Due to technological advances in radio, radar and communications, the pilot station was closed in 1988.
+The building was later declared structurally unsound and beyond economic repair, despite being listed as available to rent in the Dover Express five years after its closure.